DorothyTamYiLing/GWarrange/documents/tutorials.md

 Then, these kmers were blasted with the original genome set for studying potential genome rearrangment that are captured by them, implemented by the following script:

 ```
-#run in the fist level of /genome_rearrangement directory
+#run in the first level of /genome_rearrangement directory

 bash ./scripts/main.sh -k ./ext7000_merge200_ISreplaced_genomes/sigk_seq.fasta \
 -g ./example_data/clus1clus2_47.fna \